Exit Strategy complete

 Upgrade path

 Identify the three most critical provider dependencies and assess the migration barriers for each.
-Document what data formats, APIs, and integrations would need to change in a provider switch.
+Document what data formats, APIs, and integrations would need to change in a provider switch, and where the data is permitted to move given residency and jurisdiction constraints.

 Risk if stagnant